Take this skin quiz to find the best ingredients for your skin and build your skin care routine.

 glycolic acid may be effective for pigmentation, but there are many other factors that may affect whether this ingredient would work on your skin or if there are better ingredients that may work for you.
 Take this skin quiz to find the best ingredients for your skin and build your skincare routine.

-Next: Does glycerin work on oily skin ?
+Next: Does turmeric work on dry skin ?